PC-Admin/provision-servers/README.md

 # Ansible Provision Servers

-The provision stage configures the DigitalOcean servers that a Matrix service can exist in.
+The provision stage configures the DigitalOcean servers that a service can exist in.

-A playbook I created to speed up testing.
+It can also add/remove DNS records automatically using CloudFlare, I created it to speed up testing.

 ## Setup Servers

-1) Configure the inventory files for all the desired hosts appropriately.
+1) Configure the [inventory/](inventory/) files for all the desired hosts appropriately.

+2) Configure the DigitalOcean and CloudFlare API keys in [group_vars/all](group_vars/all).

-2) Run the setup.yml playbook:
+3) Run the setup.yml playbook:

 `$ ansible-playbook -v -i inventory/hosts setup.yml`